Seahenar/cogs-constitution/Constitution.md

     <li>Elections shall be held at the Annual General Meeting to elect officers of the Committee for the following annual session.</li>
     <li>There shall be provision for by-elections to be held at an EGM in October at the latest should there be vacant Committee positions.</li>
     <li>All positions must be applied for at least three days prior to the day of elections by formal email to the Committee collaborative inbox.
 Only positions that have not been applied for before this deadline can be applied for on the day of the elections.</li>
+    <li>Members may only run for a maximum of two (2) roles at any one properly constituted General Meeting.</li>
     <li>Voting shall be carried out by exhaustive ballot and be carried out by a show of hands at a properly constituted General Meeting.</li>
     <li>In the case of a tied ballot, the Returning Officer shall have the deciding vote.</li>
   </ol>